Brian Tracy is a self-help author and speaker.

 As time went by and I grew my personal knowledge, I also got more and more into self-help with a critical mind.

-And I realized that Brian Tracy also shares some pop-psychology and self-help myth that aren’t always helpful for everyone.
+And I realized that Brian Tracy also shares some naive advice and pop-psychology and self-help myths that aren’t always helpful for everyone.

-However, Brian Tracy is still a man you can learn a lot from.
+However, Brian Tracy is still a man you can learn a lot from, and a wonderful role model.